 Due to the young ages of some participants in the GSLP programs, existing traditional and validated written questionnaires were not appropriate for all participants.
 An alternative was to use smiley face Likert scales.
 Smiley face scales have been understood by 96% of children aged 5 years and over, and produced useful results (Hoey et al., 2017).
 The survey questions consisted of happy and sad smiley face response scales to collect data on single item measures for each of the five outcome measures.
 These questions were designed to assess changes, if any, in the outcomes reported by participants from baseline to follow-up after having taken part in a GSLP program.
 Participants responded by choosing a very sad, sad, happy or very happy smiley face on a printed sheet and circling their choice before and after taking part in a GSLP session.
 To assess understanding, participants were asked ‘do you think parks and places like this are important?’
 A ‘happy face’ response to this question was inferred as demonstrating a participant perceiving green spaces as important, indicating green spaces had value and significance and meaning in their life.
 Figure 1 presents an example of how this item was presented to participants.
 To assess nature connection, participants were asked ‘how special are green spaces like this to you?’
 A ‘happy face’ response indicated participants may experience a sense of place and meaning, which are important aspects of the multi-faceted psychological construct of nature connectedness (Lumber et al., 2017).
 To assess wellbeing, participants were asked ‘how does being in nature make you feel?’
 The wellbeing benefits of nature are underpinned by positive affect (Capaldi et al., 2015) and nature is known to be associated with positive feelings, such as wonder and happiness (Hinds, 2011; Richardson et al, 2018).
 A ‘happy face’ response indicated participants reported positive feelings about being in nature.
 To assess involvement, participants were asked ‘I want to take care of nature and green spaces?’
 A ‘happy face’ response to this item indicated participants’ pro-environmental attitudes and likelihood of pro-environmental behaviour, which has been shown to be related to nature connectedness (Davis, Le & Coy, 2011; Mayer & Frantz, 2004; Zelenski & Nisbet, 2012).
 To assess confidence, participants were asked ‘how confident or good are you at exploring nature and parks?’

-Children’s belief in their ability to engage with explor and nature is related to confidence, self-esteem, self-concept and perceived competence.
+Children’s belief in their ability to engage with and explore green spaces and nature is related to confidence, self-esteem, self-concept, and perceived competence.
 This single question was informed by the Children’s Perceived Competence Scale (CPCS; Harter, 1982).
 The CPCS has been used over many decades and is still being translated for use more widely.
 However, with 40 items, it is not suitable for brief evaluations.
 The GSLP sessions were purposefully designed to increase participants’ confidence in their ability to explore green spaces.
 Romagosa and colleagues (2015) suggest the more confident people are, the more likely they are to use and explore green spaces.
 A ‘happy face’ response to this item indicated that participants were confident in their ability to explore green spaces.
 The surveys were used for participants in the Primary School and Green Talent programs.

 Figure 1.
 Single-item measure to collect data on understanding.